What Is Safeguarding?

 Lead Designated Safe Guarding Officers

-Jacob Humphries - Deputy Designated Safe Gurading Lead and Safeguarding and Welfare Manager
+Jacob Humphries - Safeguarding and Welfare Manager

 Other Designated Safe Guarding Officers